 Entering the European market for chia seeds

-Chia is marketed through two main segments: food processors and retail packers.
-Because most chia is consumed raw, food safety management is a crucial aspect for suppliers.
-The level of competition is increasing with new suppliers from the African continent.
-But the level of operations and certifications is also rising, making Europe a difficult target market.
+Chia enters the European market through retail packers and food processors.
+There are increasing opportunities for chia as an ingredient.
+Most chia is consumed raw, so food safety management is a very important aspect for suppliers.
+There is a lot of competition with growing volumes from Paraguay and emerging suppliers from Africa and India.
+The level of operations and certifications is also rising.
+This makes Europe is a difficult target market.

 Contents of this page

-1. What requirements and certifications must chia seeds comply with to be allowed on the European market?
+1. What requirements and certifications must chia seeds meet to be allowed on the European market?

-Chia seeds must comply with the general buyer requirements for grains, pulses and oilseeds.
-For an overview of legal requirements, you can also use My Trade Assistant in Access2Markets using the product code for chia seeds (12079996) and the exporting and importing countries.
-The most important aspects for exporting chia seeds to Europe are food safety, quality and a residue free product.
+Chia seeds need to follow the general buyer requirements for grains, pulses and oilseeds.
+For an overview of the legal requirements, you can use My Trade Assistant in Access2Markets.
+You can view requirements for the product code for ‘other oilseeds’ (which includes chia) 12079996 or specific export and destination countries.

 What are mandatory requirements?